 In a wide expanse of space, gravity drew dust and gas together to create the young solar system.
 The sun formed first from the vast material, with the planets close behind.
 But how did a sea of swirling particles become the brightest star in our sky?

 Although it may look empty, space is filled with gas and dust.
 Most of the material was hydrogen and helium, but some of it was made up of leftover remnants from the violent deaths of stars.
-Waves of energy traveling through space pressed clouds of such particles closer together, and gravity causes them to collapse in on themselves.
-As the material drew together, gravity caused it to spin.
+About 4.5 billion years ago, waves of energy traveling through space pressed clouds of such particles closer together, and gravity caused them to collapse in on themselves and then start to spin, the first steps of how the solar system formed.
 The spin caused the cloud to flatten into a disk like a pancake.
 In the center, the material clumped together to form a protostar that would eventually become the sun.

 The young protostar was a ball of hydrogen and helium not yet powered by fusion.
-Over the course of about fifty million years, the temperature and pressure of the material inside increased, jumpstarting the fusion of hydrogen that drives the sun today.
+Over tens of millions of years, the temperature and pressure of the material inside increased, jumpstarting the fusion of hydrogen that drives the sun today.

 - Atmosphere of the Sun: Photosphere, Chromosphere & Corona

 - How Far is Earth from the Sun?

 - Solar Eclipse: What is a Total Solar Eclipse & When is the Next One?